BlockChai ‘n Chill EP3

 In another system, which is consent-based voting, what happens is you have someone who sees a tension and creates a proposal, they get anyone who is in the scope of that proposal together and gets judgment-free feedback, which is just saying, “This is how I feel when I see this”.
 And then saying, “This is what would make it interesting to me”.
 And the core question that you're asking is not should we do this thing?
 Actually, does this feel safe to try?
 And by asking if it feels safe to try, you move away from this tendency for democratic systems to get nothing done and change.
 And instead, you move towards experimentation and iteration, which is much more interesting.

 Thanks for reading along this far.
-Head to the recording to get the full scope of the conversation, there Nik and Chase also cover topics like:
+Head to the recording to get the full scope of the converion, there Nik and Chase also cover topics like:

 We loved bringing you this BlockChai ’n Chill session and look forward to catching you on the next one!

-To continue this conversation join us on the Decentology Discord.
+To continue this converion join us on the Decentology Discord.